In a Nutshell:

 Unfortunately, this product has been discontinued.
 Check some of the Transport Chairs we’ve reviewed.

-If so, then you’re going to love our review of Drive Medical’s FW19BL fly-weight transport chair.
+If so, you’ll love our review of Drive Medical’s FW19BL fly-weight transport chair.
 As one of the lightest transport chairs on the market today, it may be just what you’re looking for.

-Drive Medical is one of the Titans of the mobility device industry and well-known for making top-quality products.
+Drive Medical is one of the Titans of the mobility device industry and is well-known for making top-quality products.
+Wheelchairs made by Drive Medical tend to be solid.
 This one is no exception, but as you’ll see, this isn’t a “general purpose” transport chair.
 It’s designed for a relatively specific type of use.

-That’s not a bad thing, but it is something to be mindful of.
-Because if you veer too far from the uses this chair was optimized for, then you’re going to find yourself wishing you’d picked a different model.
+That’s not bad, but it is something to be mindful of.
+If you veer too far from the uses this chair was optimized for, you’ll wish you’d picked a different model.

-Not to worry – we’ll go over everything the FW19BL can (and can’t) do in the sections below so you’ll have all the information you need to decide if it’s the right model for you.
+Do not worry.
+In the sections below, we’ll explain everything the FW19BL can (and can’t) do so you’ll have all the information you need to decide if it’s the right model.

 Ready?
 Let’s jump right in and take a closer look!

 The “FW” in the model number stands for “Fly Weight,” and this model lives up to its name.
-Weighing in at just 19 pounds, there aren’t many people who will have trouble folding this chair up and stashing it in most any sized trunk.
-Even if you’ve got a smaller car, you should have no particular difficulty finding a place to store it for transport to wherever you wish to go.
+Weighing in at just 19 pounds, few people will have trouble folding this chair up and stashing it in almost any sized trunk.
+Even if you’ve got a smaller car, you should have no particular difficulty finding a place to store it for transport wherever you wish.

-Many chairs offered at this price point don’t give you much in the way of point of sale customization options, and this one’s no exception.
-The dimensions of the chair are what they are, and they’re either a good fit for you, or they’re not.
+Many chairs offered at this price point don’t give you much in the way of point-of-sale customization options, and this one’s no exception.
+The chair’s dimensions are what they are, and they’re either a good fit for you or they’re not.
 Here are the FW19BL specs in that regard:

 Drive Medical FW19BL Specifications